jpdjere/GrokkingSystemDesign/Chapter 1 - Introduction.md

 - **Interactive learning:** We provide ample opportunities to get experience with system design.
 Some design problems guide learners through many steps to design a system.
 We also have a few exaples where the learner designs the full system end-to-end without any guided steps.
 We reinforce the important concepts by testing learners with questions and quizzes.

+## Who should take this course?

+System design is for any software engineer who wants to advance in their career:

+- **Interview preparation:** Lately, system design is becoming an important part of software development interviews.
+This course helps software engineers prepare for interviews.
+We have an elaborate guide on preparation for a system design interview in the second chapter of this course for learners who are interested.

+- **Sofware developers**: System design is primarily for back-end developers who aim to become principal engineers or solution architects.
+It's because these engineers handle actual user data.
+Once the data is submitted to back-end systems by the frontend, effective handling of data makes the overall application successful.
+However, full stack or front-end developers may also want to learn SD to improve their work.
+Also, support engineers, also called SREs, who work on-call in the production environment have to deal with all sorts of problems daily.
+SD concepts enable SREs to efficiently find the root causes for complex problems.

+- ****